 Sundays, 11:30-2:30 pm

 *Please Note: Friday, December 24, is Christmas Eve, so worship services will be taking place at First Church on that evening.
-Service times are planned for 5:30 pm (outdoor family service), 7:00 pm (indoor service with the Chancel Choir), and 9:00 pm (indoor jazz service).
+Service times are planned for 4:00 pm (outdoor family service, weather permitting), 7:00 pm (indoor lessons and carols service), and 9:00 pm (indoor jazz service).
 If you’d like to see Community Healing that evening, we invite you to join us for a Christmas Eve service, and enjoy the artwork in the sanctuary before and/or after worship.

 About Community Healing